 AGENDA ITEM:

-Auto Theft Task Force Inter-local Agreement Renewa 1
+Auto Theft Task Force Inter-local Agreement nt Renewal

 PREPARED BY: DIRECTOR APPROVAL:

 Commander Robb Lamoureux 91

-DEPARTMENT:
+DEPARTMENT: Ur

 Police V

 ATTACHMENTS:

 Inter-local Agreement Between Snohomish County and City of Marysville

 BUDGET CODE: AMOUNT:

 00108337.382132 \$344,733 (reimbursed)

 SUMMARY:

-This inter-local agreement between Snohomish County and City of Marysville is a two-year renewal agreement for Auto Theft Task Force (ATTF) services effective July 1, 2021 through June 30, 2023.
+will be reimbursed for actual expenses for sala \$344,733 over the length of the agreement thr ough monthly invoices submitted to the County. ers the Auto Theft Prevention Grant through their

+This inter-local agreement has been reviewed office. and approved as to form by the city attorney's

+RECOMMENDED ACTION: Staff recommends that Council authorize the New Force Inter-local Agreement Between Snoh Mayor or sign and execute the Auto Theft Task omish County and City of Marysville.

+RECOMMENDED MOTION: move to authorize the Mayor to sign and exe cute